 A collaborative celebration of performing, visual and literary arts in St. Petersburg.
 A day-long artistic chain reaction on March 26, 2016 at The Studio@620, where art inspires art and artists spark each other, and we create a live performance.

-Many thanks to all the wonderful artists involved, and thanks of course to New York’s Athena Theatre and Electric Pear Productions for this stimulating format.
+Many thanks to all the wonderful artists involved and The Studio@620 and our lovely audience, and thank you to New York’s Athena Theatre and Electric Pear Productions for this stimulating format.